Across the Orkhon Valley

 Tacking ability and participation

 Each horse is saddled and unsaddled by the accompanying Mongolian herders.
-Feel free to participate in the process if you'd like – simply ask the herders for guidance!
-While camping, you may be asked to assist with tasks such as putting up and dismantling tents.
+Feel free to participate in the process if you'd like – but please check with the herders first and ask for their guidance.

 Trip conditions and Requested experience